Cvikli/DiffLib.jl/README.md

 - [x] ARGS handling
 - [x] Refactor to use indexes
 - [x] Typesafety check
-- [ ] Word based diff
+- [x] Word based diff
-- [ ] Even character based diff
+- [x] Even character based diff
-- [ ] find best match should be keeping the order to verify the match.
+- [x] find best match should be keeping the order to verify the match.
 Also should be - whitespace sensitive probably.
 Also LCS could be used here too to check matching - line by line.
+- [x] Create README.md
+- [x] multi wildcard handling in typesafe manner ;)
+- [ ] output generation to be modular (maybe buffer like mechanics)
-- [ ] Create README.md
+- [ ] JS frontend for a merge tool
 - [ ] Integrative new diff handling...
 Sort of handling the streamed chunked input in - the changes...
-- [x] multi wildcard handling in typesafe manner ;)
-- [ ] output generation to be modular
-- [ ] JS frontend for a merge tool
-- [ ] Handling consecutive diffs properly
+- [ ] Testing if it handles consecutive diffs properly
 - [ ] Speed measureing...
 If it isn't infinitly fast...